Pennsylvania: 17th century

 William Penn, a Quaker and son of a prominent admiral, founded the colonial Province of Pennsylvania in 1681.

-In the 17th century, the Dutch and the English each claimed both sides of the Delaware River as part of their colonial lands in America.
+In the 17th century, the Dutch and the English claimed both sides of the Delaware River as part of their colonial lands in America.
 The Dutch were the first to take possession.
 By June 3, 1631, the Dutch began settling the Delmarva Peninsula by establishing the Zwaanendael Colony on the site of present-day Lewes, Delaware.
 In 1638, Sweden established the New Sweden Colony in the region of Fort Christina on the site of present-day Wilmington, Delaware.
 New Sweden claimed and, for the most part, controlled the lower Delaware River region, including parts of present-day Delaware, New Jersey, and Pennsylvania, but settled few colonists there.

 On March 12, 1664, King Charles II of England gave James, Duke of York a grant that incorporated all lands included in the original Virginia Company of Plymouth Grant and other lands.
 This grant was in conflict with the Dutch claim for New Netherland, which included parts of today's Pennsylvania.

 On June 24, 1664, the Duke of York sold the portion of his large grant that included present-day New Jersey to John Berkeley and George Carteret for a proprietary colony.
 The land was not yet in British possession, but the sale boxed in the portion of New Netherland on the West side of the Delaware River.
 The British conquest of New Netherland began on August 29, 1664, when New Amsterdam was coerced to surrender while facing cannons on British ships in New York Harbor.
 The conquest was completed in October 1664, when the British captured Fort Casimir in what today is New Castle, Delaware.
 The Treaty of Breda between England, France, and the Netherlands confirmed the English conquest on July 21, 1667, although there were temporary reversions.